Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Here, we have a To-Do application.
 Unimaginative, yet still a cornerstone of web development tutorials.

-Without getting into much detail, we have a REST API implemented in api/, and a React app in ui/.
+Without going into much detail, we have a REST API implemented in api/ and a React app in ui/.

 Let's start the API server.
 From the project directory: